 Additionally, as your other marketing streams (SEO, PPC, Content) funnel visitors to your website, the increased conversion rate from your conversion optimization efforts will help increase the ROI for those marketing streams as well.

 WiderFunnel delivers a cadence and quality of A/B testing that is game-changing for our brand.
-Direct sales increases are enabling us to increase our spend on other advertising because of the known performance return.
-That in turn is driving our overall brand awareness.
-Put simply, WiderFunnel does not just help us sell directly; it is rocket fuel for our entire cross-channel marketing program.
+Put simply, they do not just help us sell directly; they are rocket fuel for our entire cross-channel marketing program.

 What does the return on testing look like over the long term?

 It’s important to re-validate the results of your conversion optimization strategy every few months, to ensure that that 600% ROI prediction is actually something you can take to the bank.

 Here’s an example of a re-validation test we ran for one WiderFunnel client.
 After two years of optimization, we had seen a calculated conversion rate lift of 259.8% compared to their original page, as shown by the dark blue vertical bars:

 This calculated, cumulative conversion rate lift had resulted in solid revenue increases.
 But we wanted to make sure that the calculated lift reflected the actual lift.

 To do this, we ran a simple A/B test, pitting the client’s original page against the most recent variation.
 Not only did we validate the calculated conversion rate lift, we found that the actual lift was 282.2%!

 This rigorous verification proves that the results from conversion optimization are not temporary.
 In fact, the results are, so far, permanent.

 Find out your potential optimization ROI: